Think of your favorite YouTube channels. What do they all have in common?

 If you’re a streamer, your Twitch offline banner can be a great place to showcase your logo.
 The Twitch banner is much larger than a YouTube banner, so you have more room to be creative with text, photos, icons, and your logo.

 9. Be mindful of design trends in your niche

-The pastel color scheme, personal font style, and whimsical image are what viewers would expect of a baking channel.
-Popular baking YouTuber CupcakeJemma uses a script font and sprinkle-inspired background for her banner as well:
+The pastel color scheme, personal font style, and whimsical image are what viewers would expect of a beauty channel.
+Designing a YouTube banner that speaks to the audience is crucial in industries as popular as beauty, gaming, and baking.

 10. Create your own custom YouTube banner template that you can repurpose

 Once you’ve created a YouTube banner that you’re excited to use, why not make it into a template that you can repurpose again and again?

 A custom YouTube banner template will come in handy if you want to switch up your banner design periodically.
 For example, you could simply swap out the background image based on what you’re currently promoting on your channel.

 Here’s a YouTube banner with a background image and purple hues that have more of a hip-hop vibe:

 By using the same template, you can keep your channel design fresh while maintaining your recognizable visual branding.
 You can use the same template again and again to create a whole bunch of cool YouTube banners.
 Here’s the same banner, now with a live music vibe.